PETER C. DIAMOND

 After his first three-year stint at NBC, he returned to ABC in 1980 to serve as Director of Olympic Planning, handling a variety of scheduling and production matters.
 He was part of the ABC management team that oversaw the network’s telecasts of the 1984 Winter Olympics from Sarajevo, Yugoslavia, and Summer Games from Los Angeles, California.

 In 1986, he returned to NBC as the Vice President of Olympic Programs, preparing NBC’s coverage of the Olympics in Seoul, South Korea.
-He served in that capacity until being promoted to his current position.
-His 30 years as a programming executive make him the most senior sports programmer among the U.S. broadcast networks.
+He was promoted to Senior Vice President in 1993, and served in that capacity until being promoted to his current position.
+His 30-plus years as a programming executive make him the most senior sports programmer among the U.S. broadcast networks.

 Diamond won Sports Emmy Awards for his work on NBC’s coverage of the Seoul Olympics in 1988 (2), Barcelona in 1992 (2), Atlanta in 1996 (2), Sydney in 2000, Salt Lake City in 2002, Athens in 2004, Beijing in 2008 (2), London in 2012, Sochi in 2014, and Rio in 2016.